bvbohnen/X4_Customizer/README.md

   * "python X4_Customizer\Make_Release.py"
     - Generates a zip file with all necessary binaries, source files, and example scripts for general release.

-Full documentation found in Documentation.md.
+Full documentation found in Documentation.md, describing settings and transform parameters.

 ***